rutgersdh/caridischo/_caridischo/cds92.md

 language: en
 creators: Rosamond S. King, Angelique V. Nixon
 stewards: Caribbean International Resource Network (IRN) and Sargasso journal
-blurb: \"This collection focusing on Caribbean Sexualitities and Social Justice across the region offers a space for reflection, sharing, and exchange.
-We feature related content already published in print but published online for the first time, alongside new materials and resources.\"
+blurb: This collection focusing on Caribbean Sexualitities and Social Justice across the region offers a space for reflection, sharing, and exchange.
+We feature related content already published in print but published online for the first time, alongside new materials and resources.
 added_by: Kaneesha Parsard
 added_year: '2020'
 notes: